News & Events

 Photo: Tynan Wood performing at the AHA Awards, March 2013. www.smileclick.co.nz

 Two of New Zealand's finest dancers Ursula Robb and Nadine Tyson are teaching at the New Zealand School of Dance this year.

-Ursula Robb spent more than a decade in europe dancing with Rosas, Ultima Vez and Zoo.
+Ursula Robb spent more than a decade in Europe dancing with Rosas, Ultima Vez and Zoo.
 In 2011 she worked as rehearsal director with Paris Opera Ballet and danced with the New Zealand Dance Company in their first season.

-Both are graduates of the New Zealand School of Dance and have returned to join the school's faculty, teaching the current students in 2013.
+Both are graduates of the New Zealand School of Dance and returned to join the school's faculty, teaching the current students in 2013.

 Photos: Nadine Tyson (top), photographed by Bill Cooper.
 Ursula Robb (below).

 Two New Zealand School of Dance students joined staff and students from seventeen other professional ballet schools at the Assemblée Internationale 2013 in Toronto.
 The festival, hosted by Canada's National Ballet School in April 2013, was an intensive seven days of classes, performances, forums and professional development.